json-schema-language/spec/draft-json-schema-language-xx.md

 The behavior of the discriminator form is more complex than the other keywords.
 Readers familiar with CDDL may find the final example in
 {{comparison-with-cddl}} helpful in understanding its behavior.
-What follows here is an English description of the discriminator form's behavior, as well as some examples.
+What follows in this section is a description of the discriminator form's behavior, as well as some examples.

 If a schema is of the "discriminator" form, then: